SEO is awesome.

 So, to measure your website speed performance, you can use Pagespeed Insights.
 Some of the most common issues we have seen clients facing when it comes to website speed and loading time, are the following:

-- Images being resized with CSS or JS.
+• Images being resized with CSS or JS.
 This adds extra loading time to your site.
 Use GTMetrix to find which images need resizing.
-Use an online tool like Resize image to properly size the images, and re-upload them.
+Use an online image resizing tool to properly size the images, and re-upload them.

 Look at it as a foundation to your SEO.
 When paired with good content & other pages, it can (sometimes) significantly improve your rankings.